adminspotter/cuddly-gl/doc/ui-active.md

 handling.
 It subclasses the `ui::rect` to add *callback lists* and *timeouts*.

-As with the `ui::rect`, the `ui::active` has no interaction with OpenGL, and can not be drawn on the screen.
+As with the [`ui::rect`](ui-rect.md)(3), the `ui::active` has no interaction with OpenGL, and can not be drawn on the screen.
 It is meant to layer functionality in a segmented way, and provide a variety of inheritance points for widgets.

 ## CALLBACK LISTS ##